ably77/aig-lb-failover-demo/README.md

 ```

 To simulate an error we can configure the highest priority upstream to have an invalid host `host: invalidhost.foo.bar` or simulate a 429 using the `httpbin.org/status/429` endpoint

+This time, to simulate an error we can configure the highest priority upstream to simulate a 429 using the `httpbin.org/status/429` endpoint
 ```bash
 cat failover/openai-to-local/simulate-error/openai-to-local-upstream.yaml
 ```